-It would be more specific and direct, and so helpful for people who want to know.
+It would be more specific and direct and so helpful for people who want to know.

-So you can definitely have plenty of these on your blog depending upon your niche.
+So you can definitely have plenty of these on your blog, depending upon your niche.

-You don’t have to choose writing between a “how-to” article and “ultimate guide” article on a particular topic.
+You don’t have to choose writing between a “how-to” article and an “ultimate guide” article on a particular topic.

 So it is better if you have both of those on your website to help your target audience in whichever way they prefer or looking for.

 Well, like this you’re reading now, you can always publish the ultimate guide in any and every topic of your niche.

 The ultimate guide on any topic is detailed information about a topic with different aspects, mostly everything you need to know at a certain level.